 Interest on Loans represents the loan interest income earned on single family loans purchased for investment purposes, single family loans which were transferred to the General Fund following retirement of their corresponding bonds or loans warehoused in the General Fund in anticipation of upcoming bond issues.
 As these loan balances fluctuate, so does Interest on Loan revenues.
-The increases in 2010 and in 2011 are due to the purchase of single family loans warehoused in the General Fund prior to being transferred to the single family bond program upon the issuance of additional bonds.
+The increase in 2011 is due to the purchase of single family loans warehoused in the General Fund prior to being transferred to the single family bond program upon the issuance of additional bonds.
 The decrease in 2012 is due to the transfer of single family warehoused loans from the General Fund to the New Issue Bond Program.
-The decrease in 2013 is due to prepayments and repayments exceeding mortgage loan originations.
+The decreases in 2013 and in 2014 are due to prepayments and repayments exceeding mortgage loan originations.

 Fees represent earnings on the Housing Development Fund's loan servicing activities.
 Also included in this line item are fees earned in connection with the administration of the HAP Program and the Low-Income Housing Tax Credit program.
-The increase in 2010 is primarily related to an increase in Low-Income Housing Tax Credit fees and an increase in servicing fees.
 The decrease in 2011 is primarily due to a decrease in Low-Income Housing Tax Credit fees and a decrease in fees earned in the HAP Program.
 The decrease in 2013 is primarily due to a decrease in Low-Income Housing Tax Credit fees and a decrease in fees earned in the HAP Program.
-In August 2013, the Housing Development Fund was notified by HUD that the Housing Development Fund had been awarded the contract to administer the HAP Program.
-HUD was required to postpone the award of such contract pending outcome of legal actions.
-Pending resolution of such legal actions, the Housing Development Fund is currently operating the HAP Program under three month contract renewals.
+In August 2013, the Housing Development Fund was notified by HUD that the Housing Development Fund had been awarded the contract to continue to administer the HAP Program.
+HUD was required to postpone the award of such contract pending the outcome of legal actions.
+Pending resolution of such legal actions, the Housing Development Fund is currently operating the HAP Program under six-month contract renewals.

 Other Revenues consist primarily of rental income from the Housing Development Fund's building and to a lesser extent net gains on the sale of foreclosed properties.
-The increase in 2010 is primarily related to the receipt of Neighborhood Stabilization Program administrative fees for assistance provided to the State of West Virginia.
 The decrease in 2011 was primarily due to the reclassification of Neighborhood Stabilization Program administrative fees.
 These fees were recorded as Other revenues in fiscal year 2010 and recorded as Administrative expenses, net in fiscal year 2011.
 The increase in 2012 is due to an increase in rental income.
+The decrease in 2014 is due to reporting fees reclassified from Other revenues to Fees.